dilyand/ruin-this/README.md

 # How to run

 Download the binary and run.
+Load up on patience as it looks up every word in the dictionary in a very naive way.

 Only works on Mac.

 # Example